VLAM3D/vulkanmitts/README.md

 If you forked the project to make your own conda package, edit the *bld.bat* and *meta.yaml* files under *conda-recipes* subfolders with you local path and forked github URL.

-### Installing conda build
+### Installing conda build and anaconda client

 From the main conda environment, i.e. right after starting an Anaconda Prompt
 ```
 conda install conda-build
+conda install anaconda
 ```
 ### Building one Python version

-Activate an environment with the desired python version and run something like:
+Still from the main environment prompt, use something like this:

 ```
 cd c:\dev\pyvulkan\conda-recipes
-conda build pyglslang
+conda build pyglslang --python 2.7
-conda build pyvulkan
+conda build pyvulkan --python 2.7
 ```

+Repeat for other versions.